 Once ERCOT has determined the Congestion Zones in which the Uninstructed Deviations of the QSE have occurred, an uninstructed pricing differential will be applied to a QSE representing Resources whenever one of the following two conditions exist:

-The QSE representing Resources has total metered Resources for any Settlement Interval that are greater than the larger of 101% of the QSE’s total of schedules plus instructions or 3 MWh over the total of schedules plus instructions when the integrated amount of ERCOT-wide regulation is less than –25 MWhs in the interval.
+The QSE representing Resources has total metered Resources for any Settlement Interval that are greater than the larger of 101.5% of the QSE’s total of schedules plus instructions or five (5) MWh over the total of schedules plus instructions when the integrated amount of ERCOT-wide regulation is less than –25 MWhs in the interval.
+Upon one day notice, ERCOT can reduce the percentage and MWh tolerance to 101% and 3 MWh, respectively, if significant price chasing exists.

-The QSE representing Resources has total metered Resources for any Settlement Interval that are less than the lesser of 99% of the total schedule plus instructions or 3 MWh under the total of schedules plus instructions when the integrated amount of ERCOT-wide regulation is greater than + 25 MWhs in the interval.
+The QSE representing Resources has total metered Resources for any Settlement Interval that are less than the lesser of 98.5% of the total schedule plus instructions or five (5) MWh under the total of schedules plus instructions when the integrated amount of ERCOT-wide regulation is greater than + 25 MWhs in the interval.
+Upon one day notice, ERCOT can increase the percentage and MWh tolerance to 99% and 3 MWh, respectively, if significant price chasing exists.

+A QSE that schedules uncontrollable renewable resources will not be subject to Uninstructed Deviation Pricing for the uncontrollable renewable resources to the extent that the total metered uncontrollable renewable resources does not exceed 150% or is not less than 50% of the uncontrollable renewable resource’s schedule in any schedule interval.

-If either of the two conditions above exists, then an Uninstructed Deviation pricing differential will be applied as follows:
+If any condition above exists, then an Uninstructed Deviation pricing differential will be applied as follows:

 QSEs would be paid (or pay) for Instructed and Uninstructed Deviations at the zonal MCPE under Resource Imbalance Charge.

 An Uninstructed Deviation Charge Back would be calculated at a factor of the MCPE.
 The Uninstructed Deviation Charge Back would be applied to each Congestion Zone that a QSE has a deviation from schedule.
-The Uninstructed Deviation quantity for each of those Congestion Zones will equal the deviation in that zone, multiplied by the ratio of total Uninstructed Deviations in all zones to total deviations in all zones for that QSE, for that interval.
-This process is further defined in Section 6.8.1.14.2, Determining the Uninstructed Factor.

 When the two conditions described above are met, an Uninstructed Factor would be instituted to reduce the payment to the QSE.
 The Uninstructed Factor will be adjusted in relation to the amount of Regulation Reserve Service that was required during that interval on a sliding scale.